 Optical coherence tomography (OCT) is an emerging technology for non-invasive cross-sectional imaging of

-about OCT imaging of lung.
+OCT imaging of lung.
 Since the lung consists of alveoli separated by thin wall, ultrahigh resolution (UHR) OCT is

 supposed to be effective for the imaging of fine structure in lung tissue.

-improved, and clear images of the fine structure of the lung, including alveoli, were observed owing to the index
+was improved, and clear images of the fine structure of the lung, including alveoli, were observed owing to the index

 We have also demonstrated the UHR-OCT imaging of lung tissue using 1.3 um and 1.7 um SC sources.
 As the